rtyle/artlight/README.md

 IR break beam sensors are mounted across the cornhole ring for the best coverage (2 orthogonal pairs seems adequate).
 They are wired in parallel to the microprocessor board input dedicated for them.

-The LEDs that come with the cornhole LED ring are replaced with 80 individually addressable LEDs in a clockwise (from the top) strip.
+The LEDs that come with the cornhole LED ring are replaced with a clockwise (from the top) strip of 80 individually addressable LEDs.
 Their control lines are wired to the microprocessor board output dedicated for them.
 The ring is mounted under the board.
 For best results, the material above the LED ring should be transparent (for example, an acrylic ring)